thierrygagne/ADSWPython_course2/README.md

 This repository holds the Python code, the .html map output, and a .png figure showing their non-correlation.

+**N.B.**
-*N.B.* I should have adjusted the number of sports facilities by the size of the boroughs when checking out their associations, but I just need to move on!
+I should have adjusted the number of sports facilities by the size of the boroughs when checking out associations, but I need to move on!

 ### Data